 Quantitative Aptitude: This is the area I liked the most.
 I enjoyed solving questions from QA.
 Since, this is a very huge section.
-I used to divide my chapter into smaller sub-chapters.
-My approach was- Study the theory, attempt the questions from that sub-section.
-On finishing all the sub-chapters, revise the theory.
-Then, start with the combined exercise.
+I used to divide big chapters into smaller sub-chapters.
+My approach was- study the theory and then attempt the questions from that sub-section.
+On finishing all the sub-chapters I used to revise the theory again and then finally I used to start with the combined exercises.

 Verbal Ability: VA is the section for which any amount of preparation is not enough.
 You need to be confident about your answer.
 It either is the answer or it is not, there is no scope of doubt.
 My approach was simple- read from as many topics as you can.
 This approach not only vitalizes your reading skills but also boosts the confidence.
 Other than that, it was the regular- topic wise question practice.

 Also Read: CAT 2017 Topper Chhavi Gupta – Video Interview